 If you have chronic HCV infection:

-at significant risk of developing cancer unless you also already have
+- You are not at significant risk of developing cancer unless you also already have cirrhosis.

-antiviral therapy to treat chronic HCV infection may lower your risk for
+- Receiving antiviral therapy to treat chronic HCV infection may lower your risk for developing liver cancer.

 Health Tools help you make wise health decisions or take action to improve your health.